🚨 $100K in Sight: Follow Bitcoin’s Final Push Live! TRACK NOW

 Now, a big point that needs to be emphasized (and taken into account) here is that while analyzing Bitcoin halving dates is useful, it also doesn't really tell us the whole story.

-Take this last halving as an example.
+Take the third halving as an example.
 You can see the date - May 11, 2020 - and the changes in BTC price - from around $9,000 to almost $70,000 – a good year later.
 Following this pattern of the Bitcoin halving cycle, it can be easy to mistakenly assume that the huge price swings are a direct result of these halvings.

 The reality, however, is a bit different.
 Instead, these price swings are usually a combination of events, with the Bitcoin halving being just one of them.
 Throughout 2021, the entire cryptocurrency market saw a huge surge in popularity, which, in turn, influenced the price growth of most cryptocurrencies.